-This page contains official 2022 WAEC and JAMB subject combination (admission requirements) for Sociology and Anthropology, including the List of Nigeria Universities Offering this Course, A level requirements and much more.
+This page contains the 2024 WAEC and JAMB subject combination (admission requirements) for Sociology and Anthropology, including the list of Nigerian universities offering this course, A level requirements and much more.

 - The required documents for admission into Nigeria universities